 Our scalable management platform enables us to add new stores and restaurant concepts to our portfolio with minimal incremental corporate overhead cost, while taking advantage of significant corporate overhead synergies.
-The acquisition of additional brands and restaurant concepts as well as expansion of our existing brands are key elements of our growth strategy.
-In addition to our restaurant operations, we also own and operate a manufacturing and production facility in Atlanta, Georgia, which supplies our franchisees with cookie dough, pretzel dry mix and other ancillary products.
+The expansion of our existing brands as well as the acquisition of additional brands and restaurant concepts are key elements of our growth strategy.
+In addition to our restaurant operations, we own and operate a manufacturing and production facility in Atlanta, Georgia, which supplies our franchisees with cookie dough, pretzel dry mix and other ancillary products.

-As of December 26, 2021, our franchisee base consisted of 761 franchisees, who operated an aggregate of 2,240 restaurants, including restaurants under construction.
-We also directly owned and operated an additional 129 restaurants as of such date.
-System wide sales of our franchised and owned locations during fiscal 2021 were approximately \$1.1 billion, which includes sales during the period in which we owned the brands that we acquired during fiscal 2021.
+As of December 25, 2022, our franchisee base consisted of more than 750 franchisees, who operated an aggregate of approximately 2,200 restaurants, including restaurants under construction.
+Additionally, we directly owned and operated approximately 130 restaurants as of such date.
+System wide sales of our franchised and owned locations during fiscal 2022 were approximately \$2.2 billion.